fatherbase/TigerFuryAlert/README.md

 **TigerFuryAlert (WoW 1.12 / Lua 5.0)**
 Vanilla addon that plays a sound when **Tiger’s Fury** is about to expire — at a time you choose (default: **4s**).
 Extras: combat-only alerts, optional auto-cast assist, a master enable/disable, and slot learning so it can press your macro/button.

+...

+### Useful testing

+/tfa castnow # immediately tries to cast using your configured slot/spell /tfa debug # show detailed logs (session only)

 ---

 ## What it does